We are currently hiring for the position of:

 - Commitment to the goals of ITEP.

-This position is full-time and is based in Washington, DC.
-Salary will be based on experience and includes outstanding retirement, health and dental benefits.
-To apply, send a resume, writing sample and cover letter to Meg Wiehe email@example.com.
+This position is open until filled, full-time, and is based in Washington, DC.
+Salary will be based on experience and includes outstanding retirement, health, dental, vision care and life insurance benefits.
+ITEP provides generous vacation leave, sick leave, and holiday schedules.
+To apply, send a resume, writing sample and cover letter to Meg Wiehe firstname.lastname@example.org or to:

 The Institute on Taxation and Economic Policy is an equal opportunity employer.